-• Humanities/ Natural Science:
+Humanities/ Natural Science:

-5 credits - from the Distribution List for Professional/ Technical Degrees.
-TECH 100 Advanced Principles of Technology OR MFG 130 Materials Science recommended.
+5 credits - DHET 240 Fluid Power/Electrical Theory & Design (recommended) OR TECH 100 Advanced Principles of Technology OR MFG 130 Materials Science OR choose from the Distribution List for Transfer Degrees.

 5 credits - From the Diversity Course List.
 Courses that meet this requirement may also be used toward other graduation requirements.
 Diversity courses are listed in the quarterly schedule and identified by 'DIV' attached to the course title.
 Example: BUS 144 - Management of Human Relations:DIV.